sentinel-official/docs/docs/validator-setup/node-run.md

 # Run the Full Node

-When setting up a validator and joining a blockchain network, there are typically two main states that a node needs to synchronize with the network: Block Sync and State Sync.
+When setting up a validator and joining a blockchain network, there are typically two main states that a node needs to synchronize with the network: State Sync, Using a Snapshot, and Block Sync.
 In this guide we will cover `State Sync`, which is the preferable approach.

 ## State Sync

-State Sync is the process of downloading the current state of the blockchain.
-When a validator joins a network, it needs to download the current state of the blockchain in order to validate new blocks.
-The current state includes all account balances, contract code, and contract storage.
-State sync is a more efficient way to get up to speed with the current state of the network, as it only downloads the necessary information rather than downloading the entire blockchain.
+State Sync is the process of downloading the current state of the blockchain at a recent block height from other peers and then download and process blocks from that height onward.
+This method reduces the need to process all historical blocks by downloading the entire blockchain, thus speeding up the synchronization process.

 State Sync is used to perform the following tasks that we will see in detail:
 - Bootstrap a node